Open-and-Sustainable/prismAId/README.md

 # For Windows
 ./prismAId_windows_amd64.exe --project your_project.toml
 ```
-After reading the project configuration, $prism{\color{red}A}{\color{blue}I}d$ will print out an estimated cost (without warranty) for running the review using the OpenAI model.
+After reading the project configuration, prismAId will print out an estimated cost (without warranty) for running the review using the OpenAI model.
 The user must enter 'y' to proceed.
 If the user does not enter 'y', the process will exit without making any API calls, ensuring no costs are incurred.
 ```bash
 Total cost (USD - $): 0.0035965
 Do you want to continue? (y/n):